RiasadMahbub/PVPM_GPP_Arkansas/Scripts/VPMpaperReadmeCode.md

 # Script flow: This is how the scripts will be run
 1. Run google earth engine scripts 2015-2018 to obtain the EVI and LSWI values.
-The EVI will be used to derive FPAR, and LSWI will be used to derive Ws.
+The EVI will be used to derive FPAR, and LSWI will be used to derive Ws. in
-Google drive folder:Satellite-SiteCalibrationCSV [all the excel sheets will be exported here] Directory of the satellite data in local directory: "C:/Users/rbmahbub/Box/Research/Data/VPM/SatelliteDataForSiteAnalysis"
+Google drive folder:Satellite-SiteCalibrationCSV [all the excel sheets will be exported here] Directory of the satellite data in local directory: "C:/Users/rbmahbub/Box/Research/Data/VPM/SatelliteDataForSiteAnalysis" Bring

 2. Run the SiteScaleAnalysis_DataReadingMerging.R and Function.R script to find the calibrated values and use them in the google earth engine code.
 In the beginning you will have these values.
 Directory of the site scale EC data: "C:/Users/rbmahbub/Box/Courses/Spring2022/BENG5963 ECData_otherRiceSites/Rice Data_Research Group_05-23-2022.xlsx"